monacoinproject/monacoin/build_msvc/README.md

 - Build with Visual Studio 2017 or msbuild.

 ```
-msbuild /m bitcoin.sln /p:Platform=x64 /p:Configuration=Release /p:PlatformToolset=v141 /t:build
+msbuild /m monacoin.sln /p:Platform=x64 /p:Configuration=Release /p:PlatformToolset=v141 /t:build
 ```

 - Build with Visual Studio 2019 or msbuild.

 ```
-msbuild /m bitcoin.sln /p:Platform=x64 /p:Configuration=Release /t:build
+msbuild /m monacoin.sln /p:Platform=x64 /p:Configuration=Release /t:build
 ```

 AppVeyor
 ---------------------
 The .appveyor.yml in the root directory is suitable to perform builds on [AppVeyor](https://www.appveyor.com/) Continuous Integration servers.
-The simplest way to perform an AppVeyor build is to fork Bitcoin Core and then configure a new AppVeyor Project pointing to the forked repository.
+The simplest way to perform an AppVeyor build is to fork Monacoin Core and then configure a new AppVeyor Project pointing to the forked repository.

-For safety reasons the Bitcoin Core .appveyor.yml file has the artifact options disabled.
+For safety reasons the Monacoin Core .appveyor.yml file has the artifact options disabled.
 The build will be performed but no executable files will be available.
 To enable artifacts on a forked repository uncomment the lines shown below:

 ```
-    #- 7z a bitcoin-%APPVEYOR_BUILD_VERSION%.zip %APPVEYOR_BUILD_FOLDER%\build_msvc\%platform%\%configuration%\*.exe
+    #- 7z a monacoin-%APPVEYOR_BUILD_VERSION%.zip %APPVEYOR_BUILD_FOLDER%\build_msvc\%platform%\%configuration%\*.exe
-    #- path: bitcoin-%APPVEYOR_BUILD_VERSION%.zip
+    #- path: monacoin-%APPVEYOR_BUILD_VERSION%.zip
 ```